cubeappm/amz-review-analyzer-privacy/PRIVACY.md

 ## Third-Party Data Sharing

 - **Page content** is transmitted to the AI API provider you have configured in the extension settings.
 Each provider has its own privacy policy governing how they handle data sent to their APIs.
-- **No analytics, tracking, or telemetry** is used.
-The extension does not communicate with any server other than:
+- **Minimal anonymous usage analytics** via Mixpanel is used solely for internal product improvement.
+We track:
+  - `Extension_Installed` — fired once on first use
+  - `Analysis_Completed` — fired when an analysis completes successfully
+  - Properties sent are limited to: tier (free/pro), extension version, report language, and an anonymous random ID
+  - **No review content, no API keys, no personal data** is ever sent to Mixpanel
+- The extension communicates with the following third-party services:
-  - The AI API provider you configure
+  - The AI API provider you configure (e.g., DeepSeek, OpenAI)
   - GitHub Gist (for license key verification, anonymous SHA-256 hashes only)
+  - Mixpanel (for anonymous usage analytics)
 - We do not sell, rent, or share any user data with advertisers or other third parties.

 ## User Control